TomMoeras/evaluating-large-scale-construction-grammar-2024/README.md

 # Evaluating Large-Scale Construction Grammars on Semantic Frame Extraction

-This repository is part of a thesis project that involved the evaluation of large-scale, broad-coverage computational construction grammars with respect to their capability to extract semantic roles and frames from raw, unannotated English sentences.
-The study was performed as part of the [SemBrowse](https://ehai.ai.vub.ac.be/sembrowse/) (EHAI, 2023) project—an innovative corpus-linguistic tool developed by researchers from the Vrije Universiteit Brussel (VUB) and the Université de Namur (UNamur).
-SemBrowse serves as a discovery engine, able to identify attestations of frame-semantic patterns within text corpora based on the frame specification alone.
-At its core, SemBrowse leverages Fluid Construction Grammar ([FCG](https://www.fcg-net.org/)) (Beuls & Van Eecke, 2023; Steels, 2011a, 2017) and employs the PropBank (Palmer et al., 2005; Pradhan et al., 2022) rolesets to symbolize frames.
-These semantic frames capture an event with its participants, also known as an argument structure.

-This repository contains the code and resources for the project.
+This repository is part of a project that involved the evaluation of large-scale, broad-coverage computational construction grammars with respect to their capability to extract semantic roles and frames from unannotated English sentences.
+It contains the code and resources for the project.
 It is meant as a supplement to the main body of text, and serves mainly as a technical documentation of the evaluation process.
 It contains all the source code used to evaluate the frame predictions of large-scale construction grammars.
 The main info is summarized here.
 The other documentation can be found in the [Jupyter notebook](https://github.com/TomMoeras/evaluating-large-scale-construction-grammar/blob/main/evaluating_ccxg_grammars.ipynb) in the main directory.

 ## File Structure